systemb4/vimrc/README.md

 my custom vimrc

 ## installation
-to install simply place all folders and files in this repo to ~/.vim/ then enter vim and run <code>:PlugInstall</code>
+to install simply place all folders and files in this repo to ~/.vim/ in a addition to add a directory called ~/.vim/undodir/<br>
+then enter vim and run <code>:PlugInstall</code>